 Planning for the ADVANCE project began four years ago, says Branch, with faculty from the colleges of Engineering, Information and Computer Sciences, Natural Sciences, and Social and Behavioral Sciences.
-The team of men and women, including four women of color, reviewed literature, collected pilot data, developed hypotheses, built relationships with stakeholders and, Branch says, ultimately keyed in on the idea that support for collaboration will advance equity for all women faculty and for men faculty of color.
+The team of men and women, including four women of color, reviewed literature, collected pilot data, developed hypotheses, built relationships with stakeholders and, Branch says, ultimately keyed in on the idea that support for collaboration will advance equity for all women faculty, and may be particularly important for women of color.

 With foundational work, such as a website and staff hiring now underway, some initial programming and organizational activities will likely unfold during the spring semester, according to Smith-Doerr.
 Meanwhile campus partners are being recruited to help translate the goals and programs at the college and school level.
 The project is working with the Provost’s Office to develop training for departmental leadership on issues such as mentoring and best practices.